amat-mi/amat-osmtools-docker/README.md

 ## Linux

-Open up a terminal window and execute the following command:
+Open up a terminal window and execute the following script:

     setup.sh